jellycrystal/django-explain-commands/README.md

 django-explain-commands
 =======================

-Are you tired to find where each command coming from? `django-explain-commands` helps you to find which Django application provides each command.
+Are you tired to find where each command coming from? django-explain-commands helps you to find which Django application provides each command.

 Installation
 ------------

- 1. Obtain source via git clone:
+ 1. pip install django-explain-commands

      git clone git://github.com/jellycrystal/django-explain-commands.git

- 2. Install as regular package:

-     python setup.py install

- 3. Add `explain_commands` to `INSTALLED_APPS`.
+ 2. Add `explain_commands` to `INSTALLED_APPS`.

 Usage
 -----